Gunjan297/Bridge_Aid/README.md

 Protected routes validate this token via middleware.

 # Testing
-Backend APIs can be tested using Postman or Thunder Client.
+Backend APIs can be tested using Postman.
 Frontend tested manually on Chrome, Firefox, and Edge.

 # Deployment